Shnider25/Linux-file-permissions-lab/README.md

 [Google Cybersecurity Certificate](https://grow.google/certificates/cybersecurity/) – Coursera

 ---

 *This project is part of my cybersecurity portfolio developed through the Google Cybersecurity Certificate program.*
+---

+*This project is part of my cybersecurity portfolio developed through the Google Cybersecurity Certificate program.*